Eden-06/plantuml-petrinets/README.md

     creates an arc from source to target with an optional label not influencing the ranking of places and transitions
 * `ArcNoRank(source,target,label="")`
     creates an arc from source to target with an optional label not influencing the ranking of places and transitions
+* `ArcHidden(source,target)`
+    creates an invisible arc from source to target affecting the ranking and placement of nodes
 * `Token(number)`
     creates a string of black circles as tokens
 * `LeftToRight()`